 Federal Deposit Insurance Corporation (FDIC)

-The Federal Deposit Insurance Corporation (FDIC) is a government institution that provides deposit insurance against bank failure.
+The Federal Deposit Insurance Corporation (FDIC) is a US government institution that provides deposit insurance against bank failure.
 The body was created during the Great Depression when the public had lost trust in the banking system.
-Prior to its formation, a third of the US banks had collapsed leading to the loss of depositors’ funds.
+Prior to its formation, a third of US banks had collapsed, leading to the loss of many depositors’ funds.
 There was no guarantee on bank deposits other than the bank’s stability, and only depositors who were quick enough to withdraw their money were lucky enough to retain it.
 The FDIC was established with the aim of maintaining public confidence in the financial system and promoting sound banking practices.

 History of the FDIC